sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 - 38–50 mins: Prompt 4
 - 50–60 mins: Feedback and Q&A

 Important Note: Keeping the timing of the interview will be your responsibility.
 If you’re running out of time on a prompt, it is better to wrap up the most salient points, and move on to the next prompt.
 It is important that 10 minutes be left at the end for feedback.
-You are more than welcome to use slides to facilitate this conversation or personal notes - whichever you feel is most appropriate.
+You are more than welcome to use slides to facilitate this conversation or personal notes—whichever you feel is most appropriate.

 Prompt 3 additional notes:
 The [CE](../../ce/index.md) organization is pre- and post-sales oriented to the overall technical success of our customers: from the initial deal through our long term engagement.
 The types of activities that we perform as part of our core responsibilities are described [here](../../ce/process/working-with-customers.md).
 These activities align with traditional Sales Engineering, Solution Architecture, and Technical Account Management organizational responsibilities because we essentially wear all of these hats.
 How we currently interact with other teams is described [here](../../ce/team-culture/index.md#how-we-intersect-other-teams).
 As the team accountable for our customers’ technical success we recognize the need to inspect opportunities from the lens of technical requirements aligning with our product and to validate edge cases or customer-specific requirements.
 We expect that a new, dedicated sub-team will work with the account CE to perform these technical validation steps.